How Long Does It Take for Series Ee Bonds to Mature?

-Have you ever wondered why different Series EE savings bonds mature at different dates?
-For example, the EE bonds issued in 1981 and 1982 took only eight years to reach full face value, yet the same EE bonds issued in 2003 took twenty years to reach face value.
-These drastically different maturity dates are the result of the rate of interest earned on each Series EE bond when it is issued.
-This happens because these savings bonds are a type of so-called "zero coupon bond" in which bond coupons are added to the bond's value rather than paid out as a check or direct deposit.
+These drastically different maturity dates result from the differing rates of interest built into each Series EE bond when it is issued.
+These savings bonds work as a type of so-called zero coupon bond, in which bond coupons, or interest payments, are added to the bond's starting, or principal value rather than paid out as a check or direct deposit.

-- You learned in the Series EE Savings Bond Guide that the paper certificate version of Series EE savings bonds are issued at half of face value.
-A $100 Series EE bond, for instance, would cost you $50 at the time you bought it.
-This is different from electronically purchased Series EE bonds bought through the TreasuryDirect program, as well as all Series I savings bonds.
+For example, the paper certificate version of Series EE savings bonds are issued at half of the face value.
+A $100 Series EE bond, for instance, would cost you $50 at the time you bought it and could take up to 20 years to mature to $100.
+This is different from electronically-purchased Series EE bonds bought through the TreasuryDirect program, which you buy at its principal value.

-- You also learned in Series EE Savings Bonds Interest Rates that the Treasury Department periodically changes the rules for how interest is calculated for savings bonds for new bonds issued after a certain date.
+The Treasury Department periodically changes the rules for how they calculate interest on savings bonds, for new bonds issued after a certain date.

-In 1982-1983, interest rates were extremely high.
-In 2003, interest rates were extremely low.
-Thus, it took less time for the 1982-1983 bonds to compound from their cost (half of face value) to their full face value.
+During the period of 1982 to 1983, interest rates were extremely high.
+However, in 2003, interest rates were extremely low.
+Thus, it took less time for the value of the 1982 to 1983 bonds to compound from their cost, half of the face value, to their full face value.
 It took more time for the same thing to happen to the bonds issued in 2003 because the interest rate was much lower.

 How Do You Calculate the Time to Maturity?

 For example, if you spent $500 to buy a new Series EE savings bond with a $1,000 face value, that earned a fixed rate of 1.20 percent, how long would it take to reach its maturity value?
 Simply divide 72 by 1.2.